katnguyen143/animal_crossing_pixel/README.md

 # Animal Crossing Pixel

-Animal Crossing Pixel is a one player game inspired by the original Animal Crossing series and was created using Greenfoot.
+Animal Crossing Pixel is a one player game inspired by the original Animal Crossing series and was created using Greenfoot, an IDE for interactive games.
 This game is currently a work in progress, so no objective has been created yet.
 The player can enter different worlds and collect objects that are added to their inventory.
 In the future, this game will include tasks and a death scenario for the player to be able to win or lose the game.

 ## Controls
 Use the arrow keys to move up, down, left, and right.